Isaac Case

 One prominent convert was the business man and boat builder, Elisha Snow, who soon afterward became a full-time minister himself.
 Case married Snow's daughter Joanna, and they eventually had ten children.
 In 1786 Isaac Backus wrote in his diary that under Case's ministry "a glorious work of grace has been wrought on our eastern shores."
 In 1792, Case organized a church in Readfield and became its pastor, leaving Snow in charge of the church at Thomaston.
 Again, Case continued his work as an itinerant.
 When the Massachusetts Baptist Missionary Society was organized in 1802, Case was one of two missionaries appointed for "the British Provinces and the District of Maine."

 By 1807 Case was in Nova Scotia, where the government did not oppose him, and he was able to preach freely in many villages.
 In 1857, a man who had heard Case forty years earlier recalled that he was "a marked man.
 He was not distinguished by any thing in his physical appearance.
 He was about a medium size, and in all his physical developments much like other men.
 But his countenance wore the marks of habitual devotion.
 Yet it was a devotion without gloom.
 He appeared to enjoy religion.
-Progress and praise and love to Christ and defense of the Gospel seemed to be the happy elements of his every day life.
+Progress and praise and love to Christ and defense of the Gospel seemed to be the happy elements of his everyday life.
 He was sparing in his words, and never spoke but that he seemed to have an object to accomplish.
 His general mien and bearing bespoke the reign of peace within."